Itching Allergy in Bulldogs and French Bulldogs

 Water is soothing and helps to wash off allergens, dander, and fleas

-Remember, in pets’ environmental allergens mostly entered via the skin surface
+Remember, in pets’ environmental allergens mostly enter via the skin surface

 - V4B BULLY MOISTURIZERS & HYDRATION